Tanzania Safari Tours 2018

 Game Drives & Ngorongoro Tours in Tanzania

-The Ngorongoro Conservation Area lies between the Serengeti and Lake Manyara National Parks therefore many visitors include this area in their prime Tanzania safari packages to the greater northern tourist circuit.
-Tanzania safari visitors can stay in the area for two days to fully explore the big five mammals and hike to the top of the volcano for an overnight at the crater rim to enjoy the breathtaking beautiful surrounding highlands and backdrops of the richest grazing fertile volcanic grounds in Africa.
+The Ngorongoro Conservation Area lies between the Serengeti and Lake Manyara National Parks therefore many visitors include this area in their prime safari packages to the greater northern tourist circuit.
+Visitors can stay in the area for two days to fully explore the big five mammals and hike to the top of the volcano for an overnight at the crater rim to enjoy the breathtaking beautiful surrounding highlands and backdrops of the richest grazing fertile volcanic grounds in Africa.

 Game drives normally start in the morning or afternoon, visitors can enjoy 6 hours game drives in the park.
 Along the Lerai forest in the south corner of the park, is a good place to encounter animals such as water bucks, elephants, buffaloes grazing in the thorn scrub grasslands.